eigentaylor/eigentaylor.github.io/_previews/2026-04-11-why-condorcet.md

 When we talk about compromise, or negotiation, or consensus, we don't evaluate things simply by how many people prefer one option to another, or even necessarily by majority rule.
 We tend to try to find an agreement that allows everyone to leave feeling like they got something out of the deal, even if it wasn't their first choice.

 Knowledge that one person prefers Pizza Palace to Veg n' Go tells us *nothing* about whether or not they would be willing to compromise and eat at Veg n' Go.
 The order tells us nothing about that intensity or distance between the two options.
 This is important information entirely lost when we ask a voter to submit a ranked ballot.
-A ranked ballot is simply *not the tool* for determining consensus.
+A ranked ballot is simply *not a good tool* for determining consensus.

 In the example above, the Condorcet winner is Pizza Palace, but the true compromise is Veg n' Go.
 If we were to take a majority rule comparison between the two, Pizza Palace would win 2-1.
 But if we simply ask "who is okay with Pizza Palace?" the answer is "only 2 out of 3 people."
 If we ask "who is okay with Veg n' Go?" the answer is "all 3 people."
 How is that not the truest consensus option?